mideind/BinPackage/README.md

 | `replace_z`       | `True`    | Find words containing `tzt` and `z` by replacing these strings by `st` and `s`, respectively.
 Example: `veitzt` -> `veist`. |
 | `only_bin`        | `False`   | Find only word forms that are originally present in BÍN, disabling all of the above described flags. |

-As an example, to create an instance that only returns word forms that occur in the original BÍN, do like so:
+As an example, to create a `Bin` instance that only returns word forms that occur in the original BÍN database, do like so:

 ```python
 >>> from islenska import Bin